jenkins-x/jx-docs/content/en/docs/reference/commands/jx_step_changelog.md

 Generates a Changelog for the latest tag

 This command will generate a Changelog as markdown for the git commit range given.
 If you are using GitHub it will also update the GitHub Release with the changelog.
-You can disable that by passing'--update-release=false'
+You can disable that by passing '--update-release=false'

 If you have just created a git tag this command will try default to the changes between the last tag and the previous one.
 You can always specify the exact Git references (tag/sha) directly via '--previous-rev' and '--rev'